Arvoria/RobaseService/docs/Guide/usage.md

 print(Result) -->> true
 ```

-The main use-case that I can think of for ever wanting to properly use this, is if you provide clients with the option to delete their data from the database, other than that.
+The main use-case that I can think of for wanting to properly use this, ever, is if you provide clients with the option to delete their data from the database.